luchfilip/NetworkProgramming/Lab1-ClientServerApp/README.md

 ####Server Features

 Server creates a thread for every connection on given port.
 It receives commands from all clients, and then responds with the coresponding answer to the client that has sent the command.
+For every thread activity(client connect/disconnect) the server prints connection data in console. ex. connected/disconnected to/from xxx

 Server Commands:
    * `%Hastalavista`  if the server receives this command, it will terminate the connection and shut itself down;